brunorijsman/rift-python/doc/positive-disaggregation.md

 I have to point out something to avoid confusion:

- * If the prefix in the destination column is marked with "(Disag)", it means that the prefix was disaggregated with a node north of this node.
+ * If the prefix in the destination column is marked with "(Disagg)", it means that the prefix was disaggregated with a node north of this node.

  * If the column "Disaggregate" has the work "Positive" in it, it means that this node will